Why every author needs a press kit

-A press kit allows you to package your message clearly and consistently, and is one of the most effective ways I’ve come across for marketing a book, business or cause.
+A press kit allows you to package your message clearly and consistently, and is one of the most effective ways I’ve come across for marketing a book, business or cause to media outlets.

 In the years following the publication of my first book, I’ve seen the benefits of a well-crafted press kit in action.
 A good press kit boosts your confidence and keeps you on message.
 It sets you up as an expert on your subject, and helps you stand out from the competition.
 Moreover, it can mean the difference between landing an interview and being passed by.

 My good friend Joel Kessel frequently talks about receiving two requests from authors who wanted to be on his podcast.
 One of them had a well-crafted press kit.
 The other had nothing more than a press release.
 Guess who got the interview.
-(Hint: not the guy who sent Joel a link to a press release.)A press kit allows you to package your message clearly and consistently, and is one of the most effective ways I’ve come across for marketing a book, business or cause.
-Click To Tweet
+(Hint: not the guy who sent Joel a link to a press release.)[bctt tweet=”A press kit allows you to package your message clearly and consistently, and is one of the most effective ways I’ve come across for marketing a book, business or cause to media outlets.” username=”bethunderwoodhq”]

 Hindsight is 20–20

-If getting publicity for your business, book or cause is part of your marketing communications strategy, register for this free masterclass and start putting the power of a press kit to work for you.
+If getting publicity for your business, book or cause is part of your marketing communications strategy, drop me a line at firstname.lastname@example.org.